octaform/octaform/README.md

 };
 ```

-## Validator method: `Octaform.validateAll(Schema)`
+## Validator method: `Octaform.validate(Schema)`
-The method `validateAll` is used to call the validations based on a schema.
-Check out an example of the schema below:
+The method `validate` is used to call the validations based in a schema.
+Check out an schema example below:

 ```js
 const Schema = {